clap clap blog: we have moved

 But winning a war is one thing.
 Succeeding in the ideological and economic project that lies behind this whole war is quite another.
 The "real" story for America's mastery over the Arab world starts now.

 The military campaign may be short, but this occupation is the quagmire.
 These people are patient.

-posted by Gilead at 5:55 PM 0 comments Links to this post
+posted by Gilead at 5:55 PM 0 comments

 In the frat-boy named"Syria and Iran Must Get Their Turn", The American Enterprise Institute, a primary incubator of the Bush-Rumsfeld-Cheney-Wolfowitz foreign policy, says the two countries are up for a whooping, since the preordained "an American success in Iraq [has] fatally undermine[d] the authority of the tyrants in Damascus and Tehran."
 Rumsfeld and Cheney and others are talking about the necessity of invading, with Wolfowitz the most bold.
 Michael Ledeen criticizes everyone besides them and Bush, from Richard Haass to Henry Kissenger.
 At this point, it seems that the likely alternative to neo-conservative foreign policy is straight-up old-school realism.
 But that nearly destroyed the West, as well, during the Cold War, and resulted in yucky things like right-wing coups and human rights massacres throughout the world.